French Green Salad with Bûcheron Toasts

 By: Rachel

-There’s something timeless about a French green salad—simple greens, a sharp vinaigrette, and just the right touch of creamy cheese.
-This version, topped with warm Bûcheron toasts, is as much about nostalgia as it is about flavor.
+There’s something timeless about a French green salad—simple greens, a sharp vinaigrette, and just the right touch of creamy cheese for richness.
+This green salad with Bûcheron toasts is as much about nostalgia as it is about flavor.

 A Childhood Love of All Things French